SuperMix: Supervising the Mixing Data Augmentation: Abstract

 \section{Abstract}

-In this paper, we propose a supervised mixing augmentation method, termed SuperMix, which exploits the knowledge of a teacher to mix images based on their salient regions.
-SuperMix optimizes a mixing objective that considers: i) forcing the class of input images to appear in the mixed image, ii) preserving the local structure of images, and iii) reducing the risk of suppressing important features.
-To make the mixing suitable for large-scale applications, we develop an optimization technique, $65\times$ faster than gradient descent on the same problem.
+This paper presents a supervised mixing augmentation method termed SuperMix, which exploits the salient regions within input images to construct mixed training samples.
+SuperMix is designed to obtain mixed images rich in visual features and complying with realistic image priors.
+To enhance the efficiency of the algorithm, we develop a variant of the Newton iterative method, $65\times$ faster than gradient descent on this problem.
 We validate the effectiveness of SuperMix through extensive evaluations and ablation studies on two tasks of object classification and knowledge distillation.
-On the classification task, SuperMix provides the same performance as the advanced augmentation methods, such as AutoAugment.
-On the distillation task, SuperMix sets a new state-of-the-art with a significantly simplified distillation method.
-Particularly, in six out of eight teacher-student setups from the same architectures, the students trained on the mixed data surpass their teachers with a notable margin\footnote{The code is available at https://github.com/alldbi/SuperMix}.
+On the classification task, SuperMix provides comparable performance to the advanced augmentation methods, such as AutoAugment and RandAugment.
+In particular, combining SuperMix with RandAugment achieves 78.2\% top-1 accuracy on ImageNet with ResNet50.
+On the distillation task, solely classifying images mixed using the teacher's knowledge achieves comparable performance to the state-of-the-art distillation methods.
+Furthermore, on average, incorporating mixed images into the distillation objective improves the performance by 3.4\% and 3.1\% on CIFAR-100 and ImageNet, respectively. {\it The code is available at https://github.com/alldbi/SuperMix}.